 Fans and parents can often be heard shouting things from the stand such as “home town ref” and “how much are they paying you to throw this game.”

 Despite the intense feeling by many parents that refereeing is inconsistent, nothing in USA hockey circles can match what happened in Quebec youth hockey recently.

 Due to an altercation there will be no more youth hockey in one Quebec town after a hockey association canceled the remainder of the season for all teams that use its facility after multiple players from its 16 and 17-year-old squad attacked a referee following a recent youth hockey game.

-According to reports: a referee who was working the game, Ouellette kicked a Kahnawake player out of the game when the player shot a puck at the referee.
-The league was reported to be experiencing problems recruiting referees for games.
+According to reports a referee who was working the game, Ouellette kicked a Kahnawake player out of the game when the player shot a puck at the referee.

 While that could have ended any confrontations between the referees and players,but it didn’t.
 Instead, what manifested after the game was a nightmare, as described by the other unnamed second official.